ptr11Dev/css-layouts-flex-grid-float/README.md

 ## General info

+**Keep in mind that it's Desktop version only.**
+Why is that?
+I've created it to play around with layouts and to practise JavaScript.

 If you still have problem with all the possible properties for grid, flexbox and floats - this is the place for you.
 If you don't know why your elements are covered by other elements - this is the place for you.
 If you don't know what the heck is clearfix - this is the place for you.